gieskuy5/gieskuy5/README.md

 > "Don't follow me, because I'm lost too"

-- 🔭 I'm currently working on various projects to enhance my coding skills
+- 🔭 I'm currently working on a new project
-- 🌱 I'm always learning and expanding my knowledge in different programming languages
+- 🌱 I am always willing to learn new things
-- 👯 I'm open to collaborations on interesting projects
+- 👯 I'm open to anyone who wants to collaborate with me
-- ⚡ Fun fact: I enjoy the process of learning and growing, even when I'm lost!
+- ⚡ Fun facts: I'm not that smart but I find it challenging
 ---

 <div align="center">